 PAC offers 12 different types of recyclable packaging solutions.
-They range from poly flat and bubble mailers, paperboard mailers to flexible pouches.
+They range from flat poly and bubble mailers to paperboard mailers.
 We are proud to offer sustainable options to our clients, but when it comes time to recycle them, we understand that it can be confusing.
 Do we sort them or clean them?
-Do we take them to a drop off spot or place them in our curbside bin?
+Do we take them to a drop-off spot or place them in our curbside bin?
 Fortunately, there are resources available to help us.

 What if there is no How2Recycle label?
 Here are a few general guidelines to help you ensure your PAC mailer is properly recycled:

 Poly Mailers: This includes bubble-lined poly mailers and flat poly mailers.
 Most poly mailers that you receive in the mail are recyclable with other plastic film items.
 If there is no How2Recycle label, check the bag to see if it is labeled with a recycling code.
 Plastics with plastic codes 2 and 4 are recyclable in the same bins where you can recycle plastic grocery bags.
 These locations will also take other kinds of plastic film and bubble film.

 Paperboard Mailers: Paperboard mailers can be recycled anywhere that allows cardboard recycling.
 Cardboard is commonly allowed in curbside containers.
 Sometimes it needs to be sorted from other materials, so check with your local recycling vendor for details.
 If you live in an area with mixed recycling bins, you can refer to this Mixed Recycling Mythbusters document provided by Waste Management to see what is commonly allowed in a mixed material curbside container.
 If you have questions, always refer to your local recycling vendor.
 Often, they will have instructions posted on the company website.